 Then my son was born, and I stopped taking the sleep aid.
 I figured my sleeping schedule would be unpredictable for a while, so I should just try to get back into the habit of falling asleep on my own.
 Unfortunately, the insomnia came back quickly and vengefully, as if it had been waiting until I was unguarded to steal back the sleep I’d been enjoying over the past few months.

 I’ve been dealing with the insomnia for almost 18 months now.
 On a good night, I am able to fall asleep around midnight.
-On a bad night, I’m up till 3 or 4 am.
-Neither of these situations is actually all that great — my day starts around 7:30, when my older son wakes up; sometimes earlier.
+On a bad night, I’m up till three or four in the morning.
+Neither of these situations is actually all that great.
+My day starts around 7:30, when my older son wakes up; sometimes earlier.

 According to the National Sleep Foundation, short sleep duration (less nightly sleep than the recommended 7-9 hours for healthy adults) comes with many risks, including but not limited to:

 - Increase in body mass index, a greater likelihood of obesity due to an increased appetite caused by sleep deprivation

 - Increased risk of diabetes and heart problems

 - Increased risk for psychiatric conditions including depression and substance abuse

 - Decreased ability to pay attention, react to signals or remember new information

 In addition, chronic insomnia is linked to increased risk of illness and morbidity.
 Sleep and depression have a complicated relationship, as it’s not definitively known whether sleeplessness causes depression or depression causes sleeplessness.
 Either way, insomnia is a very common symptom for people with depression.
 And for a woman with postpartum depression, the extra hours of lonely introspection that often accompany wakefulness in the wee hours are the last thing a mom needs.